 Do you love children?
 Do you love the high energy and excitement of summer camp?
 Do you encourage others and go the extra mile to make someone’s day special?
 We are looking for dedicated, caring, fun-loving people who will help make our summer medical camps a safe and magical experience for children with serious and chronic illnesses and disabilities.
-At Zajac Ranch for Children, we turn the impossible into possible!

 All Zajac Ranch staff members must: